craigbuckler/aframe-demo/presentation.md

 My name's Craig Buckler

-This talk is going to show how any of you can start using virtual and augmented reality in your projects today even though it appears to be a huge challenge.
+This talk is going to show how any of you can start using virtual and augmented reality in your projects today even though it appears to be a massive insurmountable challenge.

 ## 2